EAimTY/tuic/README.md

                         but no data transfer, in milliseconds.
 This value needs to be smaller than the maximum idle time of the server and client.
 Default: 10000
+        --alpn ALPN_PROTOCOL
+                        Set ALPN protocols included in the TLS client hello.
+                        This option can be used multiple times to set multiple ALPN protocols.
+If not set, no ALPN extension will be sent
+        --disable-sni   Not sending the Server Name Indication (SNI) extension during the client TLS handshake
         --ipv6-endpoint
                         Construct the endpoint from the IPv6 stack --reduce-rtt    Enable 0-RTT QUIC handshake